hfogelberg/cily/README.md

 -r: Remove original file.
 Default is false.<br>
 -h: Show help<br>

-So, the command `$ cily -i big.jpg -o small.jpg -w 1200 -r` will create a 1200 px wide copy of the file big.jpg, name it small.jpg and remove the file big.jpg.
+So, the command `$ gofio -i big.jpg -o small.jpg -w 1200 -r` will create a 1200 px wide copy of the file big.jpg, name it small.jpg and remove the file big.jpg.

 -Get it?<br>
 -Got it!<br>